programminghistorian/ph-submissions/lessons/introduction-to-stylometry-with-python.md

 The first line in the code snippet above loads the *Natural Language Toolkit module (nltk)*, which contains an enormous number of useful functions and resources for text processing.
 We will barely touch its basics in this lesson; if you decide to explore text analysis in Python further, I strongly recommend that you start with nltk's documentation.

-The next two lines set up data structures that will be filled by the block of code within the `for` loop.
+The next few lines set up data structures that will be filled by the block of code within the `for` loop.
 This loop makes the same calculations for all of our "authors":

 * It invokes nltk's _word_tokenize()_ method to chop an author's corpus into its component _tokens_, i.e., words, numbers, punctuation, etc.;
 * It looks at this list of tokens and filters out non-words;